sushil2601/javaScript_practise/REACT.md

         }
 Q. purpose of shouldComponentUpdate method
 Ans :-

-    is a lifecycle method that determines if a component should re-render.Developer can use it to optimize performance by preventing unnecessary renders.
+    .is a lifecycle method that determines if a component should re-render.Developer can use it to optimize performance by preventing unnecessary renders.

 Q. Difference b/w useMemo and react.Memo
 Ans :-

         useMemo                                            React.Memo

     .Hook                                        .Higher-Order Component (HOC)